tchoi8/teachingasart/assignments/4_museum_workshop/DominicBarrett_PilarWorkshopNotes.md

 Did you know about the New Museum's Resource Center before attending this workshop?

+  - No!
+I didn't!

 What extra materials from the Resource Center do you remember the most?

+  - I remember the books the most, because of their eye-catching titles.
+However, the punching bag and the records were also fun to interact with (punch/listen to)

 Was the workshop attendant helpful and useful?
 How, or how not?

+  - Yes!
+It was useful!
+I had never heard of AK Burns before and it was lovely to have such a contextualized and thorough first approach to the artist and her process.

 What else would you like to see included in this workshop?

+  - Perhaps a handout with the listing of the media that was in the Resource Center would be nice, just to have a reference to the material later.

 Rate on a scale of 1 to 5, 1 meaning you completely disagree and 5 meaning you absolutely agree:
 This was a new experience

 I enjoyed myself
+- 5

 I learned
+- 5

 I want to come back to the New Museum because of this
+- 3

 I wish other Museums had this
+- 5

 I am now interested in the work of AK Burns
+- 4